makerdao/mips/MIP10/mip10.md

 7. If on-chain changes are necessary, the actions are bundled up in the subsequent Executive Vote.

-MIP10c4 subproposals must use the template located at **[MIP10c4-Subproposal-Template.md](MIP10c4-Subproposal-Template.md)**.
+8. The Oracle Team(s) update [MIP10c5-Subproposal-Template](MIP10c5-Subproposal-Template.md) to remove the Oracle and submit a PR to the MIPS Github repo.

+9. The Oracle Team(s) update [MIP10c11-List of Oracles Whitelists](MIP10c11-Subproposal-Template.md) to remove all whitelist entries and submit a PR to the MIPS Github repo.

 This template is considered ratified once this MIP moves to Accepted status.

 ---

 ### MIP10c5: List of Active Oracles
 A canonical record of the Oracles in active operation by the Maker Protocol.
-MIP10c5 must be updated when an Oracle is onboarded or offboarded by governance.
+MIP10c5 must be updated when an Oracle is onboarded or offboarded by governance via MIP10c3 and MIP10c4.
+It is the responsibility of the Oracle Team(s) to ensure MIP10c5 is kept up to date.

+The MIP10c5 template is located at **[MIP10c5-Subproposal-Template.md](MIP10c5-Subproposal-Template.md)**.

 ---